dmutikainen/dmutikainen.github.io/_posts/2024-08-06-enhancing-targeting-accuracy.md

 ##### Predict On The Test Set

-To assess how well our model is predicting on new data - we use the trained model object (*clf*) and ask it to predict the *signup_flag* variable for the test set.
+To assess how well our model is predicting on new data - we use the trained model object (*clf*) and ask it to predict the *signup_flag* variable by feeding it the inputs from the test set.

 In the code below we create one object to hold the binary 1/0 predictions, and another to hold the prediction probabilities for the positive class.

-Note: as of right now, the threshold for determing a positive (1) or negative (0) class is the default 50%.
-We will address this shortly.

 ```python